Khushiikhar13/Khushiikhar13/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Hackathons & Building Projects
+- 🔭 I’m currently working on Hackathons & Building Projects..
 - 🌱 I’m currently learning Data Analysis
 - 👯 I’m looking to collaborate on Different Projects
 - 📫 How to reach me: ikharkhushi5@gmail.com